 Inspired by the Celtic Wheel of the Year, I love the different seasons of nature and the different gifts each one brings.
-Over time I’ve integrated rituals, practices and lifestyle shifts that recognise these cyclical movements of nature into the Yoga I practice, the Yoga I teach, and the way I live my life.
+I often integrate rituals, practices and lifestyle shifts that recognise these cyclical movements of nature into the Yoga I practice, teach, and the way I live my life.

 Acknowledging the seasonal wheel and changes offer you the chance to pause, reflect and renew at key times during the year, to take stock and give thanks – something we don’t often do in our busy lives.

-We have the Solar Festivals – Winter Solstice, Spring Equinox, Summer Solstice and Autumn Equinox – that mark seasonal changes caused by the sun when big shifts happen in terms of cyclical change.
+We have the Solar Festivals – Winter Solstice, Spring Equinox, Summer Solstice and Autumn Equinox – that mark seasonal changes caused by the sun when significant shifts happen in terms of cyclical change.

 Then we have the Fire Festivals – Imbolc, Beltane, Lammas and Samhain – which represent turning points that were celebrated as agricultural festivals by our ancestors.

 The Festivals of the Celtic Wheel of the Year represent the more active and the dormant phases of nature.
 They are when we should plant, sow or reap.
 I like to play with this model through movement and yogic practices that honour these times in the year and our lives.

 Bringing a Yoga focus to this idea, one may work with our Shakti feminine energy that connects us deeply with the Earth’s natural cycles.
 The practices we do during each season reflect the inner expression of the outward season.
 By practicing Yoga in this way, we can connect more deeply to the natural ebbs and flows of energy we experience both personally through seasonal shifts and collectively through nature.